Composing a Life through Creativity

 Lynn Gumert is a composer/arranger, performer, and conductor.
-She earned her masters and doctorate in music composition from Indiana University-Bloomington, where she studied with Claude Baker, Eugene O'Brien, and Don Freund.
-She has participated in master classes with Ellen Taaffe Zwilich, Shulamit Ran, and Ladislav Kubik.
-In 2012, she was awarded an Honorable Mention in the Eighth Aliénor International Harpsichord Competition for Desert Song (Soprano, Violin, and Harpsichord).
-Her compositions have been performed in the U.S., South America, and Europe, including performances by the Contemporary Music Forum in Washington, D.C., the Festival of Women Composers International, Society of Composers Regional Conferences, the Midwest Composers Symposium in Oberlin, and the Seventh International Alliance of Women in Music Concert.
-She has received commissions for vocal, choral, early music ensemble, viola da gamba, and guitar compositions.
-She was awarded an orchestral reading session by the Bay Area Women's Philharmonic and a broadcast on the nationally syndicated public radio program Harmonia.
-She has been a resident artist at the Millay Colony for the Arts—where she was chosen as the Jean and Louis Dreyfuss Foundation Fellow for 2008—and at The Ucross Foundation.
+They earned their masters and doctorate in music composition from Indiana University-Bloomington, where they studied with Claude Baker, Eugene O'Brien, and Don Freund.
+They have participated in master classes with Ellen Taaffe Zwilich, Shulamit Ran, and Ladislav Kubik.
+In 2012, they were awarded an Honorable Mention in the Eighth Aliénor International Harpsichord Competition for Desert Song (Soprano, Violin, and Harpsichord).
+Their compositions have been performed in the U.S., South America, and Europe, including performances by the Contemporary Music Forum in Washington, D.C., the Festival of Women Composers International, Society of Composers Regional Conferences, the Midwest Composers Symposium in Oberlin, and the Seventh International Alliance of Women in Music Concert.
+They have received commissions for vocal, choral, early music ensemble, viola da gamba, and guitar compositions.
+They were awarded an orchestral reading session by the Bay Area Women's Philharmonic and a broadcast on the nationally syndicated public radio program Harmonia.
+They have been a resident artist at the Millay Colony for the Arts—where they were chosen as the Jean and Louis Dreyfuss Foundation Fellow for 2008—and at The Ucross Foundation.

 Gumert has presented a number of lecture-recitals on her compositions, including Composing a Life: The Music of Lynn Gumert, which was sponsored by SAI Music Fraternity at Gettysburg College, and Bind Me, I Still Can Sing: Notes of a Woman Composer, which was presented at the Five College Women's Studies Research Center in South Hadley, MA.
-She has worked with Artist in Education programs in New Jersey and Pennsylvania, teaching composition workshops as well as workshops on Latin American, Sephardic, and Spanish music.
-She was Composer-in-Residence for the Lincoln Intermediate Unit summer school program for children of migrants, located in Adams County, PA, and part of the initial Community Artist Residency Training (CARTS) program in New Brunswick, working with El Club Tu Perteneces, a day program for Spanish-speaking older adults.
+They have worked with Artist in Education programs in New Jersey and Pennsylvania, teaching composition workshops as well as workshops on Latin American, Sephardic, and Spanish music.
+They were Composer-in-Residence for the Lincoln Intermediate Unit summer school program for children of migrants, located in Adams County, PA, and part of the initial Community Artist Residency Training (CARTS) program in New Brunswick, working with El Club Tu Perteneces, a day program for Spanish-speaking older adults.

-A vocalist and recorder player, she is Artistic Director of Zorzal Music Ensemble, whose debut CD, Crossroads/Encrucijadas, integrates Gumert's original compositions and arrangements with colonial-period Latin American music, Sephardic music, and Latin American folk music.
-She has presented lecture-recitals on aspects of colonial-period Latin American music at the College Music Society International Conference in Costa Rica and at the Seventh International Festival of Women Composers in Pittsburgh.
+A vocalist and recorder player, they are Artistic Director of Zorzal Music Ensemble, whose debut CD, Crossroads/Encrucijadas, integrates Gumert's original compositions and arrangements with colonial-period Latin American music, Sephardic music, and Latin American folk music.
+They have presented lecture-recitals on aspects of colonial-period Latin American music at the College Music Society International Conference in Costa Rica and at the Seventh International Festival of Women Composers in Pittsburgh.